dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-enterprise/setting-up-sso-with-google-gsuite.md

 dbt Cloud Enterprise supports Single-Sign On (SSO) via Google GSuite.
 You will need permissions to create and manage a new Google OAuth2 application, as well as access to enable the Google Admin SDK.
+Gsuite is a component within Google Cloud Platform (GCP), so you will also need access to a login with permissions to manage the GSuite application within a GCP account.

+Some customers choose to use different cloud providers for User and Group permission setup than for hosting infrastructure.
+For example, it's certainly possible to use GSuite to manage login information and Multifactor Authentication (MFA) configuration while hosting data workloads on AWS.

  Currently supported features include: